ersyatechstax/example-java-strategy-design-pattern/README.md

 # example-java-strategy-design-pattern
-Implementation of strategy design pattern example
+Example of strategy design pattern implementation

 What is strategy design pattern?
-Strategy design pattern defines encapsulate the varies and make them interchangealbe.
+Strategy design pattern defines encapsulate the varies and make them interchangeable.
 Strategy lets the sub-classes independently from the parent class.
 Other words this design pattern allows you to create maintainable, independent, reusable and flexible code.

 This project is an implementation of strategy design pattern.
 Implemented using real life object vehicle.